Yefeng-Lin/dataplane-stack_doc/doc/user_guide/l2_switching_vpp.rst

         Run "./usecase/l2_switching/run_dut.sh --help" for all supported options.

-For more detailed usage of vpp commands in the `run_dut.sh`, refer to following links,
+For more detailed usage of VPP commands in the `run_dut.sh`, refer to following links,

 - `VPP rdma cli reference`_
 - `VPP memif interface reference`_